jonnycarling/training/README.md

 The aim of this repository is to help existing psychologists that are trained in SPSS to learn how to replicate those basic skills, but on R Studio.

-The objective is to provide "two-minute tasks" (TMTs) that slowly take you through a basic analysis of typical psychological intervention data.
+The objective is to provide "two-minute tasks" (TMTs) that broadly take you, step-by-step, through examples of two basic analyses of typical psychological intervention data - one t-test on numeric data and one chi-square test on categorical data.
+The aim is to illustrate, using those two worked examples, how R Studio works and introduce you to the process of writing analytical code.
+It is **not** intended to be a comprehensive introduction to statistics on R.
-Got two minutes?
-Do one task.
-Got ten minutes?
-Do a couple!
-The whole thing is intended to fill a 2-hour introduction session.

-> Just remember, the beauty of R is that you can tailor your analyses in a million different ways - don't take these tasks as gospel!
+> Just remember, the beauty of R is that you can tailor your analyses in a million different ways - don't take these examples as gospel!

 ### TMT 1: Download and install the software
 R: https://cran.ma.imperial.ac.uk/